lwwhb/URP3DSampleScenes/README.md

 **Forward+ on mobile devices:** We are investigating a bug in Forward+ that causes light flickering on mobile devices.

 **In editor warnings:** We are still in the process of cleaning up all out system integrations so you can expect the occasional warning in the console.
-All them should be safe to ignore.
+All of them should be safe to ignore.

 **First editor run:** When opening the editor, navigating the scenes and entering game mode for the first time, many shader compilations will happen.